ReclaimApp/Reclaim/README.md

 SelExplore is an app the lets reclaim, store, and explore your social media data.

-We are still working towards opur MVP at this time but we plan for this project to reamin open source
+We are still working towards our MVP at this time but we plan for this project to reamin open source